-June 6th through June 15th, Bike Pittsburgh will run the bike valet program at the Three Rivers Arts Festival thanks to the Colcom Foundation!
-Bike valet will be available from 12-9pm daily in Point State Park near the intersection of Commonwealth Place and Liberty Ave.
+June 3rd through June 12th, Bike Pittsburgh will run the bike valet at the Three Rivers Arts Festival!
+Bike valet will be available from 12-9pm daily in Point State Park near the intersection of Commonwealth Place and Boulevard of the Allies.
 It operates like a coat check; you don’t need to bring your own lock, and it’s free!

-Last year BikePGH parked 3,129 bikes during Bike Valet events!
-We’re looking forward to topping that number this year.
+BikePGH parks thousands of bikes annually at our bike valets.
 Biking is a great way to beat the traffic, save on parking, and have fun getting to the festival.
 (See below for information on getting to the festival by bike.)

 Plan Your Route

 It’s important to plan ahead, especially if you’ve never ridden your bike in town or you are riding with children.
 Be sure to check out our Pittsburgh Bike Map, the most comprehensive bike map of the City.
 You can find all of the riverfront trails, bike-friendly streets, and trail access points, as well as links to transit and bike shops.
 It can be viewed online, or you can pick up a paper copy at the BikePGH office, every bike shop in town, and other supporting businesses.

 Here are some other great resources to help you plan your route: